vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 SAP provides a set of BAPIs to process inventory documents.
 We call `BAPI_MATPHYSINV_GETDETAIL` after the user enters the inventory number and fiscal year, which returns all the items belonging to that document.
 Once the counts are typed in, `BAPI_MATPHYSINV_COUNT` sends the results back to SAP and updates the inventory list accordingly.

 The following XQL statement shows how these BAPIs are called.
-For BAPI_MATPHYSINV_GETDETAIL we read only the ITEMS table, supplying the inventory number and fiscal year to make the call specific:
+For `BAPI_MATPHYSINV_GETDETAIL`, we read only the `ITEMS` table.
+We enter the inventory number and fiscal year to only get the data we want:

 {% highlight test %}
 EXECUTE FUNCTION 'BAPI_MATPHYSINV_GETDETAIL'